Learning to Segment Object Candidates via Recursive Neural Networks: Acknowledgement

 \begin{IEEEbiography}[{ }]{Xian Wu} received the B.E. degree from the School of Software, Sun Yat-sen University, Guangzhou, China, in 2015, where he is currently pursuing the MS c. degree in Software Engineering with the School of Data and Computer Science.
 His current research interests include computer vision and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Nong Xiao} received the BS and PhD degrees in computer science from the College of Computer at National University of Defense Technology (NUDT) in China, in 1990 and 1996, respectively.
+He is currently a professor in the State Key Laboratory of High Performance Computting at NUDT, China.
+His current research interests include large-scale storage system, network computing, and computer architecture.
+He has more than 130 publications to his credit in journals and international conferences including IEEE TSC, IEEE TMM, JPDC, JCST, HPCA, ICCAD, MIDDLEWARE, MSST, IPDPS, CLUSTER, SYSTOR and MASCOTS.
+He is a member of the IEEE and ACM. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xiaonan Luo} is a professor of the School of Information and Science Technology at Sun Yat-sen University.
-He also serves as Director of the National Engineering Research Center of Digital Life.
-His research interests include Computer Vision, Image Processing, and Computer Graphics \& CAD. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xiaonan Luo} was the Director of the National Engineering Research Center of Digital Life, Sun Yat-sen University, Guangzhou, China.
+He is currently a Professor with the School of Computer Science and Information Security, Guilin University of Electronic Technology, Guilin, China.
+He received the National Science Fund for Distinguished Young Scholars granted by the National Nature Science Foundation of China.
+His research interests include computer graphics, CAD, image processing, and mobile computing. \end{IEEEbiography}